How to Apply for Admission

 If the applicant does not meet the admission criteria as stated in this catalog, s/he may be admitted conditionally with the approval of the academic department.
 Applicants who are conditionally admitted must maintain a cumulative 3.00 grade point average in their first nine units at the University.

 To be considered for admission to the graduate program, the applicant must provide the following:

 - Admission Application Form and Fee.

 - Official Academic Transcripts: Graduate applicants must submit transcripts from the degree-granting undergraduate institution.
 The transcript must clearly state that a bachelor’s degree or an industry standard equivalent has been conferred.
 However, to maximize transfer credit, we recommend submitting transcripts from all institutions attended.
 Note: Applicants for the master of accountancy degree must provide official transcripts from all colleges or universities attended.
-Applicants who are non-native speakers of English must meet the criteria for the English Language Proficiency Admission Requirements stated in this catalog.
+Applicants who are non-native speakers of English must meet the criteria for the English Language Proficiency Admission Requirements.
 Official transcripts must be sent to the Office of Enrollment Services directly from other schools, colleges, or universities issuing the documents.

 - Test Scores:

 - A GMAT score is required for MBA degree applicants unless the applicant meets the criteria for exception as noted in this catalog.